This huge New Yorker takes on the City's big dogs in private equity and corporate finance.

 Students interested in a training contract with Weil can apply for a vacation scheme or directly for a training contract.

 Applications for both vacation scheme and training contract positions are made via an online process.
 All applications are reviewed by Weil’s graduate recruitment team and a partner.
 The best of the bunch progress to the next stage, where candidates undertake a multiple choice critical reasoning test.
 Applicants that pass the test are then invited to submit an online video interview, which is reviewed by a partner.

 Those that impress are offered a first-round in-person interview with a partner and an associate, and are then asked to complete a written exercise.
 This stage is geared toward finding out more about a candidate's background, motivations and career aspirations, but recruiters will also be assessing technical and commercial knowledge.
-Graduate recruitment and development manager Lisa Powell tells us successful candidates are the ones who demonstrate “an understanding of our practice areas thoroughly enough that they can hold a conversation about them” and, of course, “a keen interest in Weil.”
+Human resources project manager Lisa Powell tells us successful candidates are the ones who demonstrate “an understanding of our practice areas thoroughly enough that they can hold a conversation about them” and, of course, “a keen interest in Weil.”
 She advises candidates to “put some thought into our business and how it differentiates itself from competitor firms.”